-The front façade of a buildings height that is perpendicular to the street.
+The front wall of a building facing the street forms a streetwall.
 The street wall is an important urban design element that establishes human scale and contributes to the public realm.
+A street-wall also occurs where the sides of buildings physically touch each other and the building facades visually join together into one long wall defining a street space.